aprelkov/order-to-amocrm/README.md

 At this repository I created a convenient test function.
 <br/>You needn't to fill out a form every time and make an order on service that you are integrating.
 <br/>Just open the root folder (file index.html) after loading the script on your hosting, and you'll see two buttons: Order and Paid.
-Clicking on any of them, you'll simulate sending an array by Service.
+Clicking on any of them, you'll simulate sending an array by the Service.
-<br/>To use the test, remove the # icon before the last line in the file prepare.php while testing, and replace the array in the file test/prepare.php the one that the Servise sends at the time of order or payment.
+<br/>To use the test, remove the # icon before the last line in the file prepare.php while testing, and replace the array in the file test/prepare.php the one that the Service sends at the time of order or payment.

-<h3>Maintenance:</h3>
+<h3>Support:</h3>

 If you have something doesn't work or any questions, write to me in PM.
 <br>I'm pleased to help you!